ECHOEProject/echoe/doc/documentation.md

 #.
 Punctuation intended to set off numerals or one-letter words or abbreviations has been transcribed and encoded immediately adjacent to the node it was intended to isolate, without intervening space.
 (For most purposes other than CSS styling, spacing between XML nodes is irrelevant.)
 #.
 It is not ECHOE policy to record punctuation intended to indicate word separation between words written together, but a degree of inconsistency should be expected in this regard, as this function cannot always easily be distinguished from rhetorical/syntactic markup.

-## Sentences
+## Segments

 Though the sentence may seem like a natural syntactic unit to readers who have grown up with predictable punctuation, edge cases may be produced in any language.
 The paratactic structure of much of the surviving corpus of Old English makes this problem substantially more complex.
-Moreover, if sentences could objectively be defined but turned out to be unwieldy for our purposes, then the resulting unit would be of limited value to ECHOE, which seeks to make shorter shorter segments available for comparison.
+Moreover, if sentences could objectively be defined but turned out to be unwieldy for our purposes, then the resulting unit would be of limited value to ECHOE, which seeks to make shorter segments available for comparison.
 Accordingly, the `<s>`{.xml}-unit employed by ECHOE is best understood as occupying a place between the levels of the clause and the sentence, and informed by the following kinds of information:

 - Syntax
 - Content